engineergomes/engineergomes/README.md

 </p>

 <p align="left">
+  I'm looking for new opportunities! <br>
-  💌 Connect with me: ⤵️
+  Feel free to connect with me: ⤵️
 </p>

 <p align="left">